310mc/https-310mc.github.io-tl/source/_posts/other/crossroad.md

 {% endnote %}

 {% bubble Rei ore %}
-Anyways, I went with my gut and barged in on this guy’s live, since he sounded so pitiful, singing all alone.
+Anyways, I went with my gut and barged in on this guy’s live, since he sounded so pitiful, singin’ all alone.
 {% endbubble %}

 {% img /img/es/eventstory/crossroad/1_9.jpg %}